 Shelf life is determined by a combination of biological (e.g., mold) and physiological (e.g., water loss) stressors.
 The relative severity of these stressors depends on the type of crop and stage along the agricultural value chain.

 Apeel's technological innovations are based on extracting organic molecules from agricultural byproducts.
 The molecules are then used to create water-based formulations that coat the surface of fresh produce, forming an ultrathin natural barrier to camouflage more delicate crops and protect produce from external stressors.

 The goal of the Apeel science team was to create an edible, water-based formula that could be produced from any kind of wasted plant matter.

 Biotic stressors include bacteria, fungi and insects.
 Growers face a diverse array of biotic stressors, and since crop-attacking microbes and insects are ubiquitous in both fields and greenhouses, avoidance is nearly impossible.

 These pests can wipe out entire crops and thus drastic preventative measures are employed in order to maintain yields, such as the use of pesticides.

 Apeel takes a completely different approach based on recent developments in polymer science.
-Invispeel uses a "cloaking" strategy that prevents pests from recognizing the crop as a food source.
+Invisipeel uses a "cloaking" strategy that prevents pests from recognizing the crop as a food source.